mackong/topn/README.md

 # URL Dataset
-The base url dataset is get from https://www.kaggle.com/shawon10/url-classification-dataset-dmoz, which is *55MB and without duplicate urls*. then with some shell commands to get a 100GB file.
+The base url dataset is get from https://www.kaggle.com/shawon10/url-classification-dataset-dmoz, which is *55MB*. then with some shell commands to get a 100GB file.
 ```
 unzip 'URL Classification.csv.zip'
 awk -F, 'print $2' 'URL Classification.csv' > urls.base.txt